PSA: PEER Mentee Public Registrations for 2023 is now OPEN!

 Organised with the support of community partners, M³@Tampines and M³@Woodlands, the YMC PEER programme seeks to provide support, encouragement and positive role models for secondary school students (mentees) by pairing them with older youths from tertiary institutions, and the working world (mentors).
 The programme incorporates elements of experiential learning and developmental relationships that mentors facilitate through carefully curated activities.

-If you are / your child is a Malay / Muslim secondary school student, we would like to extend a warm invitation for you to join us on this journey as a mentee.
-Registrations are now open!
+If you are / your child is a Malay / Muslim secondary school student, do consider applying for PEER 2023 programme!

 Why was the PEER mentorship programme created?